Research

 (with Chao Ying )

 Abstract: We examine a perplexing phenomenon wherein technological innovations induce short-term contractions, using a two-sector New-Keynesian model.
-Pivotal to explaining the evidence are sticky prices, which alter the cyclicality of relative prices, impacting production during innovative phases.
-The model addresses key asset-pricing questions: Why is there a negative link between investment returns and stock returns?
-Why do valuations surge post adverse labor-market events?
-Why do both high book-to-market and high gross-profits forecast future returns positively, despite their divergent ties to technology?
+Pivotal to explaining the evidence is the joint effect of sticky prices, in conjunction with the separation of production into investment and consumption sectors.
+This setup alters the cyclicality of capital good prices, which modulates production during innovative phases.
+The model addresses key asset-pricing puzzles: Why is there a negative link between investment returns and stock returns?
+Why do valuations surge after adverse labor-market events?
+Why do both high book-to-market and high gross profits relate positively to risk premia, despite their divergent ties to technology?
 Why is the slope of the equity yield term structure procyclical?
-The mechanism of innovation-led contractions serves as a unifying thread, weaving together previously isolated puzzles, while offering a novel perspective.
+The mechanism of innovation-led contractions serves as a unifying thread, weaving together previously isolated questions while offering a novel perspective.

 Topic: Production, Multi-sector